-Guest written by our lovely intern, Jenny, who’s on the Thailand TEFL Experience.
+Guest written by our lovely intern, Jenny, who’s on the Thailand TEFL Internship.

 “What do you like to do in your free time?”
 I ask my students this question as Natalie, (my fellow intern at school), and I teach them about hobbies.